scrapinghub/andi/README.rst

 allows to customize this feature.

-``andi`` will raise an error if a dependency that cannot be resolved because a not injectable dependency is found.
+``andi`` will raise an error if a dependency that cannot be resolved because it is not injectable is found.

 Usually is desirable to declare injectabilty by creating a base class to inherit from.
 For example,